-The department will incur total costs of \$17,000 in fiscal year 2026.
+The department will incur total costs of \$17,500 in fiscal year 2026.
 These costs include:

-Labor Costs - Time and effort equate to 0.13 FTE.
+Labor Costs - Time and effort equate to 0.17 FTE.

-- Create a special notice and update relevant information on the department's website.
+- Create a special notice and update relevant information on the department's website. - Amend one administrative rule.